 We need to to know each week whether you plan to buy your vegetables or not.
 So we can purchase them for you.
 That’s why we work with a subscription.
 It is either on ACTIEF or PAUZE.
 It’ll always stay the same, unless you change it, using your profile page.

-The dealine for any Wednesday is the Sundaynight before at 20:00.
-Please bear in mind that we don’t like to be stuck with too many or not enough vegetables.
+The dealine for any market day or location is the Sundaynight before at 20:00.
+Please bear in mind that it is quite inconvievient for us to be stuck with too many or not enough vegetables.

 Find out how to manage your account.

-The price per package is € 12,50 or 1,25 hours for Timebank.cc members.
+The price per package is € 12,50 or 1,25 hours for a standard package.
 You can earn hours by working withing the Lekkernassuh organisation.
 During the market, in team communication or anything else that’s needed.

 Find our how to volunteer.